Soldelli/starter-academic/content/publication/vlg-net-video-language-graph-matching-network-for-video-grounding/index.md

   - Sisi Qu
   - Jesper Tegner
   - Bernard Ghanem
+publication: Workshop of International Conference on Computer Vision
 abstract: "Grounding language queries in videos aims at identifying the time interval (or moment) semantically relevant to a language query.
 The solution to this challenging task demands understanding videos' and queries' semantic